This guest post is by Jez Thompson, Strategic Lead IT at The Open Academy in Norwich

 It can breed with sheep, they are fluffy and have Continue reading

 The mainstay of most GCSE exams is the short-text question.
 For our new GCSE Practice Exams, we have developed a free-text marking engine that is robust enough to deal with real GCSE questions and, more importantly, real students.
 That system is now Continue reading

-Next January, we intend to launch a new series of professionally written and edited online practice GCSE exams, entirely auto-marked.
+This April, we are launching a new series of professionally written and edited online practice GCSE exams, entirely auto-marked.

-The aim will be to raise GCSE results by at least one grade level for students who practice regularly.
+The aim is to raise GCSE results by at least one grade level for students who practice regularly.

 - All GCSE question types, including multiple choice, short-text and long-text

 - Instant, automatic marking